 This is a clue to the true nature of a useful outline—a sense of structure.

 Structure is the core of outlining.
 Why?
-Because it’s one of the most important ingredients in story.
+Because it’s one of the most important ingredients in the story.
 It’s the invisible mechanism that makes the ending work, and all the surprises between beginning and end.
-Structure will also govern where you vary the tone—with funny bits, serious bits, according to your genre (or lack of it).
+Structure will also govern where you vary the tone—with funny bits, and serious bits, according to your genre (or lack of it).

-A well-controlled structure is the difference between a story that hits the spot and a rambling narrative that goes off piste, loses focus, and has an unsatisfying ending.
+A well-controlled structure is the difference between a story that hits the spot and a rambling narrative that goes off-piste, loses focus, and has an unsatisfying ending.
 A strong structure will even help with thematic and poetic resonance—you place the ingredients so that the reader will notice them.

 The outline helps you impose control on all your wonderful ideas.
 So what do you actually need?
 Again, this is personal.
 You need enough to help you know where you’re going, and so you don’t forget anything important.
 You need to leave room for your creativity to take over, when appropriate.